JonasKop/CSSC/README.md

 ## Installation

-Download the latest [release](https://github.com/JonasKop/CSSC/releases/download/1.0.0/CSSC.alfredworkflow) and double click on it to install.
+Download the latest [release](https://github.com/JonasKop/CSSC/releases/download/1.0.1/CSSC.alfredworkflow) and double click on it to install.

 ## Build

-Building the extension is the easiest with Docker and bash.
+Building the extension requires that rustc and cargo is installed.
+Then it can be build with the `build.sh` script.

 ```
 ./build.sh